tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 Default key: Ctrl+N. This is changeable in the settings.

-This function will ppen a small popup window where you can enter 3 pieces of information: 1) The link text.
+This function will open a small popup window where you can enter 3 pieces of information: 1) The link text.
 2) The link URL.
 3) A link title.
 You should provide a link text and an URL as minimum.
 When you press the "Insert" button in the popup window, then the link will be inserted into the text in markdown format: `[link text](url "title")`.

 ### Preview